Nkzono99/mpifft-solver/README.md

-# mpifftw3_wrapper
+# mpifft-solverr
-FFTW3 wrapper for Fortran with MPI.
+FFT solver for Fortran wrapped with FFTW3 using MPI.